-This item specifies an overall objective for the Act in order to provide public transparency and a concise statement of the role of the Authority.
+This item specifies an overall object for the Act in order to provide public transparency and a concise statement of the role of the Authority.
 This implements a recommendation arising from the National Competition Policy review of the Act conducted during 1998.
+The object of the Act is to ensure a high standard of public health protection throughout Australia and New Zealand by means of the establishment and operation of the Authority to achieve specified goals.